tiago-lr/timeline/README.md

 This project is a bit of myself.
 "The most precious asset we have is time.
 When this comes to an end, everything ends with it."
+"We've reached the end of our line when we run out of time."

 ## Available Scripts